johnpapa/angular-ngrx-data/docs/entity-actions.md

 [Hero] ngrx-data/query-all-success
 ```

-This default `entityName` label identifies the action's target entity collection.
+This default `entityName` tag identifies the action's target entity collection.
 But you can't understand the _context_ of the action from these log entries.
 You don't know who dispatched the action or why.
 The action `type` is too generic.

-You can create a more informative action by providing a label that
+You can create a more informative action by providing a tag that
 better describes what is happening and also make it easier to find
 where that action is dispatched by your code.